neckberg/hashdown/README.md

 ```
 ````

 Normally, blank lines and any leading or trailing spaces are ignored.
-For example, the following two files are equivalent, as the spaces and blank lines in the second file will be removed / ignored by the Hashdown parser:
+For example, the following two documents are equivalent, as the spaces and blank lines in the second document will be removed / ignored by the Hashdown parser:
 ```md
 # key
 some text